-The following table shows the valuation techniques used in measuring Level 2 and Level 3 fair values as at 31 December 2022 and 2021 for assets and liabilities measured at fair value in the consolidated statement of financial position, as well as the significant unobservable inputs used.
+The following table shows the valuation techniques used in measuring Level 2 and Level 3 fair values as at 31 December 2023 and 2022 for assets and liabilities measured at fair value in the consolidated statement of financial position, as well as the significant unobservable inputs used.
 Related valuation processes are described in (Note 3.w).

 Type Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Investment property - Land in State of Qatar and UK Market approach: The fair values are calculated as derived from the current market prices available for the properties or nearby / adjacent properties adjusted for any differences with the comparable properties.
-Not applicable Not applicable Impact of Covid 19 on fair value of investment properties are mentioned in Note 33.
-Investment property - completed properties and projects under development- State of Qatar and UK Income approach: Discounted cash flows: the valuation model considers the present value of expected net cash flows generated from investment property discounted using weighted average cost of the capital of the Group.
+Not applicable Not applicable Investment property - completed properties and projects under development- State of Qatar and UK Income approach: Discounted cash flows: the valuation model considers the present value of expected net cash flows generated from investment property discounted using weighted average cost of the capital of the Group.
 Income capitalization approach: a type of real estate appraisal method that is used to estimate the value of a property based on the income the property generates.
-In year 2021, residual valuation approach was used on the completed projects in UK.
-Impact of Covid 19 on fair value of investment properties are mentioned in Note 33.
-Expected net cash flows: 31 December 2022: from positive net cash flows of QR 1,675,940 to positive net cash flows of QR 2,250,058 from year 2023 to 2027 and a terminal value of QR 50,056,001.
-31 December 2021: from positive net cash flows of QR 2,326,814 from year 2022 to 2026 and a terminal value of QR 35,966,768.
-Weighted average cost of capital: 31 December 2022: 6.5 - 7.5 % (31 December 2021: 7 % to 8.2%) Terminal growth rate: 31 December 2022: 2% (31 December 2021: 3%) Terminal yield rate: 31 December 2022: 4.5 - 5.5%, (31 December 2021: 4% to 5.2%) The estimated fair value would increase (decrease) if: Expected net cash flows were higher (lower); Weighted average cost of capital were lower (higher); Terminal growth rate were higher (lower); or Terminal yield rate were lower (higher).
+Expected net cash flows: 31 December 2023: from positive net cash flows of QR 1,706,921 to positive net cash flows of QR 2,247,228 from year 2024 to 2028 and a terminal value of QR 50,274,492.
+31 December 2022: from positive net cash flows of QR 1,675,940 to positive net cash flows of QR 2,250,058 from year 2023 to 2027 and a terminal value of QR 50,056,001.
+Weighted average cost of capital: 31 December 2023: 6.8% to 7.5% (31 December 2022: 6.5% to 7.5%) Terminal growth rate: 31 December 2023: 2.3% (31 December 2022: 2%) Terminal yield rate: 31 December 2023: 4.5% to 5.2%, (31 December 2022: 4.5% to 5.5%) The estimated fair value would increase (decrease) if: - Expected net cash flows were higher (lower); - Weighted average cost of capital were lower (higher); - Terminal growth rate were higher (lower); or - Terminal yield rate were lower (higher).